CSGJusticeCenter/mclc/README.md

-# More Community, Less Confinement
+# Supervsion Violations and Their Impact on Incarceration

 ## Project overview
 In 2018, The Council of State Governments (CSG) Justice Center sent out an annual survey to corrections departments in all 50 states to collect data on the impact of supervision violations on prison admissions and populations.
 The study found that in 2017, probation and parole violations made up as much as 45 percent of state prison admissions nationwide, with wide variation across states.
 With continued partnership with the Correctional Leaders Association and support from Arnold Ventures, the CSG Justice Center will be collecting and reporting these numbers annually through 2025.

-In September 2022, the CSG Justice Center sent the [More Community, Less Confinement]() survey (created in Google Sheets) to the departments of corrections of all 50 states.
+In September 2022, the CSG Justice Center sent the [Supervision Violations and Their Impact on Incarceration](https://projects.csgjusticecenter.org/supervision-violations-impact-on-incarceration/methodology/) survey (created in Google Sheets) to the departments of corrections of all 50 states.

 Respondents were asked to provide aggregate counts of the number of people admitted to or in prison on a given day across numerous categories for calendar years 2018, 2019, 2020, and 2021.
 Respondents were given the option to provide the data according to fiscal year if that is the standard reporting method for the state and indicate if so.